Educational Psychology vs. School Psychology: Roles, Responsibilities, & Requirements

 But how do these two fields differ?
 And what roles do they embody in professional settings?

-Educational psychology and school psychology are both essential spheres in the educational system, helping to enhance and improve the learning experience for all.
+Both fields are essential spheres in the educational system, helping to enhance and improve the learning experience for all.
 However, each profession has its distinct roles and requirements.
-This blog will explore the differences between educational psychology vs. school psychology, including responsibilities, educational requirements, and job opportunities.
+This blog will further explore the differences between educational psychology vs. school psychology, including responsibilities, educational requirements, and job opportunities.

 What is Educational Psychology?